 If you receive an email that purports to be from a financial institution, eCommerce site, or government entity that requests any sensitive information, it is critical that you do not respond, click any links, or call any phone numbers included in the message.
 Instead, contact that business directly using information from a statement, the back of a bank or credit card, or with other contact information NOT included in the email.

-If you have question about online security, or feel that your internet banking access has been compromised, please notify CapStar immediately by calling (615) 732-6400 and ask for Information Security.
+If you have questions about online security, or feel that your Internet banking access has been compromised, please notify CapStar immediately by calling (615) 732-6400 and ask for Information Security.
 You may also contact your account manager.